pyromaniaque/Google-dorks/dorks/basic.md

 1. ## site:

-Limits the search to only one site or domain.
+The “site:” operator limits the search to only one specific site or domain, including all of its subdomains.

+**Syntax:**

+**`site:domain query`**

+site: — the operator itself
+domain — the website, zone, or subdomain to which the search is limited search_query — what you are searching for within the specified domain

 **`site:example.com`**

+Shows all pages that Google has indexed on the example.com domain.

 **Examples:**

 **`site:gov.ru`** — searches only on .gov.ru domains

 **`site:example.com login`** — searches for pages with the word “login” on the example.com website

+**Search by domain zone**

+**.TLD**

+**`site:gov.ru`**

+Shows all websites ending in .gov.ru (e.g., minzdrav.gov.ru, kremlin.gov.ru, etc.)

+**This is used, for example:**

+to analyze only government websites, to identify leaks, accessible documents, and reports.

 - **Application in information security:**